amclain/amx-lib-volume/README.md

 #### Initializing A Control

-First, define a variable of type "volume" to act as a volume control.
+First, define a variable of type `volume` to act as a volume control.

 ``` c
 (***********************************************************)